MTV: Internet

 The channel responded to the rise of the Internet as the new central place to watch music videos in October 2008 by launching MTV Music (later called MTV Hive), a website that featured thousands of music videos from MTV and VH1's video libraries, dating back to the earliest videos from 1981.

 A newly created division of the company, MTV New Media, announced in 2008 that it would produce its own original web series, in an attempt to create a bridge between old and new media.
 The programming is available to viewers via personal computers, cell phones, iPods, and other digital devices.

 In the summer of 2012, MTV launched a music discovery website called the MTV Artists Platform (also known as Artists.MTV).
 MTV explained, "While technology has made it way easier for artists to produce and distribute their own music on their own terms, it hasn't made it any simpler to find a way to cut through all the Internet noise and speak directly to all of their potential fans.
 The summer launch of the platform is an attempt to help music junkies and musicians close the gap by providing a one-stop place where fans can listen to and buy music and purchase concert tickets and merchandise."

 MTV.com remains the official website of MTV, and it expands on the channel's broadcasts by bringing additional content to its viewers.
-The site features an online version of MTV News, podcasts, a commercial streaming service, movie features, profiles and interviews with recording artists and from MTV's television programs.
+In 2022, it was revised to mostly focus on directing consumers to content on Paramount+ and Pluto TV.
+The site featured an online version of MTV News and podcasts.
+It has TV Everywhere authenticated streaming.
+The news site is defunct but still can be accessed with prior movie features, profiles and interviews with recording artists and from MTV's television programs.
+A related MTV app was available on mobile platforms and connected TV devices.

+Termination of music programming

+Parent company Paramount announced on October 10, 2025, that its United Kingdom and Ireland channels MTV Music, MTV 80s, MTV 90s, Club MTV, and MTV Live will all stop broadcasting after December 31, 2025.
+The broadcaster's "flagship" channel, MTV HD, will remain on air, showing reality series such as Dating Naked UK, Teen Mom, and Geordie Shore.

+After going off the air in the UK and Ireland, the aforementioned MTV channels will be switched off in France, Germany, Austria, Poland, Hungary, Australia, and Brazil, in what Euronews journalist David Mouriquand called "a sign of changing times".